burt23/rainy-iron-bb24a/src/pages/index.md

     title: Sharing Resources for early childhood special educators
     content: >-
       This website highlights other educators, organizations, and programs within the field of early childhood special education.
+In the process, we aim to highlight resources that share foundational ideas about the importance of accepting all ability levels and nurturing a sense of belonging and community for young children and their families.
     actions:
       - label: Learn More
         url: /features